davidstone/bounded-integer/readme.md

 * A `bounded::integer` cannot be used as a non-type template parameter prior to C++20.
 No compiler currently is able to compile `bounded::integer` that also has support for class types as non-type template parameters.
 * `bounded::integer` uses built-in integers as the template parameter to determine its bounds.
 This means that it cannot store an integer larger than an unsigned 64-bit integer or smaller than a signed 64-bit integer.
 This restriction should be removed at some point in the future.
 * `bounded::integer` is currently still under active development, so some interfaces are still subject to change.
 * `bounded::integer` cannot be used as the argument to a `switch` statement.
-There is work in C++23 to add pattern matching, which would be a replacement for `switch` statements that does work on the library.
+There is work in C++23 to add pattern matching, which would be a replacement for `switch` statements, and pattern matching would work with `bounded::integer`.
 * `bounded::integer` cannot be used to express the size of a bit-field.

 # Reference